 Up to this point, your child may have tried several antiepileptic therapies to get their seizures under control.
 We know that starting another new treatment can be stressful, but there is also hope.
-With DIACOMIT® (stiripentol), seizure relief is possible.
+With DIACOMIT® (stiripentol), profound seizure reduction is possible, so your family can spend more time celebrating everyday wins.

 DIACOMIT comes in two strengths: 250 mg and 500 mg.
 Your doctor will prescribe the appropriate dose for your child.

-DIACOMIT is available in two convenient dosing forms: capsules or fruit-flavored powder.
+DIACOMIT is available in two convenient dosing forms: capsules or fruit-flavored powder for oral suspension.

-Both dosing forms can be stored at room temperature, making it easy to take DIACOMIT with you when you’re on the go.
+Both capsules and powder forms can be stored at room temperature (68°F – 77°F), making it easy to take DIACOMIT with you when you’re on the go.

 Give the prescribed dose around the same time each day for the best results.
 By tying it to a daily routine, you can avoid missing a dose.